 5) Call Your Own Insurance Company

 In most cases, you are contractually obliged to make your own insurance company aware whenever you are involved in a traffic accident, be it a mild fender bender or more serious collision.
+This holds true even if the wreck wasn't your fault.

 Three Questions to Start the Injury Claims Process